zunction/python-codes/README.md

 - whatsappwordcloud.py

 takes in a whatsapp chat obtained from the whatsapp email chat function, cleans the whatsapp chat data and produces a wordcloud of it.
-Requires `wordcloud` package.
+Requires `wordcloud` `matplotlib` `pil` package.
 ```python
 whatsappwordcloud.py *name_of_text_file*
 ```